 - Have evidenced superior character and leadership;

-- Have demonstrated that participation in athletics and community service has been a positive influence on the nominee’s personal and intellectual development.
-Relative success in athletics is important but not of overriding significance; and
+- Have demonstrated that participation in athletics and community service has been a positive influence on the nominee’s personal and intellectual development;

-- Enroll into a graduate degree program within five years of being named a Byers Scholar.
+- Enroll into a graduate degree program within five years of being named a Byers Scholar and

 Financial need shall not be a factor in the granting of these scholarships.
 Awards from other sources will not disqualify an applicant, except that an awardee may not use more than one NCAA postgraduate scholarship.